GOALS OF THE DEPARTMENT

 2 Producing competent and skilled Primary care Graduates for the country

-By teaching evidence based theoretical and clinical skills in Obstetrics and Gynecology to MBBS students with aim to make them deliver primary level care of managing pregnancy and normal delivery safely
+By teaching evidence-based theoretical and clinical skills in Obstetrics and Gynecology to MBBS students with the aim to make them deliver primary level care of managing pregnancy and normal delivery safely

 3 Producing Expert and Skilled Obstetricians and Gynaecologists for the Country

-By teaching evidence based theory, clinical skills and operative skills to Post graduates with aim to make them expert care givers in the field of Obstetrics and Gynecology
+By teaching evidence-based theory, clinical skills and operative skills to Postgraduates with the aim to make them expert caregivers in the field of Obstetrics and Gynecology

 4 Conducting Ethical and Quality Research to contribute to the field of Obstetrics and Gynaecology